Sevilla process

 The Sevilla process is a participatory stakeholder process to establish environmental standards in the European Union.
-It comprises a structured exchange of information between EU Member States, industry, environmental non-governmental organizations, and the European Commission to draw up and review Best Available Techniques (BAT) reference documents (so-called 'BREFs'), pursuant to Article 13(1) of the Industrial Emissions Directive 2010/75/EU.
+It comprises a structured exchange of information between EU Member States, industry, environmental non-governmental organizations, and the European Commission to draw up and review Best Available Techniques (BAT) reference documents (so-called 'BREFs'), pursuant to Article 13(1) of the Industrial Emissions Directive 2010/75/EU, which has been amended in 2024 by Directive (EU) 2024/1785.

 Overview

 The Sevilla process is codified into law by Implementing Decision 2012/119/EU, which contains detailed provisions on how to organize the information exchange, collect data, draw-up, review, and structure Best Available Techniques reference documents (BREFs).
 A key element in each BREF is the section on 'BAT conclusions'.
 This section is adopted through a Comitology procedure and subsequently published as EU Implementing Decision in the Official Journal of the European Union.
 'BAT conclusions' should be considered by EU Member States as reference when setting permit conditions for agro-industrial installations covered under the Industrial Emissions Directive.

-The European Commission organizes and coordinates the Sevilla process through the European Integrated Pollution Prevention and Control Bureau (EIPPCB; within DG Joint Research Centre) and DG Environment.
+Since 1997, the European Commission has organized and coordinated the Sevilla process through the European Integrated Pollution Prevention and Control Bureau (EIPPCB; within DG Joint Research Centre) and DG Environment.
+In 2024, the EIPPCB became the European Bureau for Research on Industrial Transformation and Emissions (EU-BRITE).

 The process owes its name to the city of Seville, Spain, where the Joint Research Centre steers the co-creation of environmental regulation on products, waste, and agro-industrial activities.
 Approaches similar to the Sevilla processes are followed in the European Union in other policy domains, for example, to establish criteria for ecolabels, product design, and energy labels.

 Countries such as Kazakhstan, Russia, and South Korea have mirrored the Sevilla process to implement BAT-based policies.
 The Organization for Economic Cooperation and Development (OECD) manages a project on Best Available Techniques (BAT).
 Under this project, the OECD set up an expert group that shares best practices and provides guidance on how to establish BAT, BAT-associated emission and environmental performance levels, as well as BAT-based permitting systems for industrial installations.

-Draw up and review of BREFs
+Drawing up and review of BREFs

 According to Implementing Decision 2012/119/EU, the Sevilla process to draw up and review Best Available Techniques reference documents (BREFs) comprises the following steps: